AMWA-TV/bcp-007-02/docs/NMOS-With-IPMX-USB.md

 The Receiver MUST express its limitations or preferences regarding the USB streams that it supports by declaring constraints in accordance with the [BCP-004-01][] specifications.
 The Receiver SHOULD express its constraints as precisely as possible, to enable a Controller to determine, with high confidence, the Receiver's compatibility with available streams.
 It is not always practical for the constraints to enumerate every type of stream a Receiver can or cannot consume; however, they SHOULD describe as many commonly used operating points as practical, along with any preferences.

 The Receiver MUST use the `constraint_sets` parameter within the `caps` object to describe supported combinations of parameters, using the parameter constraints defined in the [Capabilities Register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers.
+The full details are described in [BCP-004-01](NMOS Receiver Capabilities).

 A USB Receiver SHOULD provide the `urn:x-nmos:cap:transport:usb_class` capability to indicate the USB classes (integers in the range 0 to 255) supported by the Receiver.
 See [USB Class Codes](https://www.usb.org/defined-class-codes) for class code definitions.